L'Atelier Bistrot

 What should I order at L'Atelier Bistrot?

-Specific menu items are not in our current record, but the farm-to-table format means the kitchen is guided by what is seasonal and local in rural Morbihan.
+Specific menu items are not available, but the farm-to-table format means the kitchen is guided by what is seasonal and local in rural Morbihan.
 At a €€ price point with back-to-back Michelin Plate recognition, the smartest move is to eat whatever the kitchen is leading with that week rather than trying to pre-select from an online menu that may have changed.

 How far ahead should I book L'Atelier Bistrot?